Kazusa42/Project0/README.md

 1. Put weight file (.pth) under dir "./model_data".
 Then run predict.py and input the image path.
 ### 2. use your own weight
 1. First follow the train part (#Training) to get your own weight.
-2. Then change the "_defaults_" param in "frcnn.py".
-   _In particulary, "model_path" and "classes_path" these 2 attributes should corresponse to your dataset._
+2. Then change _"model_path" and "classes_path"_ these 2 attributes of "_defaults_" param in "frcnn.py", let them corresponce to your dataset.
 3. Then run predict.py and input the image path.
 4. _Other settings about predict is wirtten in predict.py._